ugeneunipro/docs/content/workflow-designer/workflow-samples/conversions/convert-uql-schema-results-to-alignment.md

 # Convert UQL Schema Results to Alignment

-This schema allows analyzing a sequence using a Query and saving the results as an alignment of selected features.
+This schema allows you to analyze a sequence using a query and save the results as an alignment of selected features.

 ## How to Use This Sample